 Taking raw apple cider vinegar raw apple cider vinegar or a betaine HCL supplement before meals can help increase low stomach acid for optimal digestion.
-Taking bitters is also great way to encourage the gall bladder to release fat digesting bile for the proper absorption of fat soluble vitamins.
+Taking bitters is also a great way to encourage the gall bladder to release fat digesting bile for the proper absorption of fat-soluble vitamins.

 And lastly, taking a good multi-strain probiotic will help populate your gut with good healthy bacteria.